szymonmaslowski/modulik/example/README.md

 via nodemon, so any change to the code restarts whole server.

 **Problems:**
-1. every restart of server causes webpack-dev-middleware to recompile from scratch whole client-app (which could be time consuming) instead of just to apply a change.
+1. every restart of the server causes webpack-dev-middleware to recompile from scratch whole client app (which could be time consuming) instead of just to apply a change.
-1. even if you change only client-app related file you still need to restart the server in order to consume new changes for SSR which leads to problem 1.
+1. even if you change only the client app related file you still need to restart the server in order to consume new changes for SSR which leads to problem 1.